Mt Hood Forest 2-Day

 On Monday you will park at Billy Bob Sno-Park where you will find the welcome center and check-in table.

-Walk about 1 km to the Start
+Walk about 750m to the Start

 The Finish will be near the parking